Archaeology in Oceania

 Please note that the provision of supporting information is not encouraged as a general rule.
 It will be assessed critically by reviewers and editors and will only be accepted if it is essential.

 Manuscripts should be submitted online at http://mc.manuscriptcentral.com/archaeolocean.

-The covering letter must also contain an acknowledgement that all authors have contributed significantly, and that all authors are in agreement with the content of the manuscript.
-In keeping with the latest guidelines of the International Committee of Medical Journal Editors, each author’s contribution to the paper is to be identified.
+• The cover letter must (i) state explicitly that the content of this submission has not been published or submitted for publication elsewhere; (ii) contain an acknowledgment that all authors have contributed significantly and are in agreement with the content of the manuscript; and (iii) in keeping with the latest guidelines of the International Committee of Medical Journal Editors, each author’s contribution to the paper is to be identified.

 Accepted papers will be passed to Wiley’s production team for publication.
 The author identified as the formal corresponding author for the paper will receive an email prompting them to login into Wiley’s Author Services, where via the Wiley Author Licensing Service (WALS) they will be asked to sign a license agreement on behalf of all authors on the paper.

 Authors may choose to publish under the terms of the journal’s copyright transfer agreement (CTA), or under open access terms made available via Wiley’s OnlineOpen option.